dongji1111/TheFacT/README.md

 # The FacT

-This is the implementation for the paper titled "The FacT: Taming Latent Factor Models for Explainability with Factorization Trees" published at SIGIR 2019.
-We provide all the source codes for the algorithm.
+This is an implementation for the paper titled "The FacT: Taming Latent Factor Models for Explainability with Factorization Trees" published at SIGIR 2019.

 ### Algorithm
 The FacT model aims at explaining latent factor based recommendation algorithms with rule-based explanations.
 It integrates regression trees to guide the learning of latent factor models for recommendation, and uses the learned tree structure to explain the resulting latent factors.
 With user-generated reviews, regression trees on users and items are built respectively, and each node on the trees are asscoiated with a latent profile to represent users and items.
 The detailed algorithm can be found in the [paper](https://arxiv.org/pdf/1906.02037.pdf).

 ### Usage
 To run the code to generate experimental results like those found in our papers, you will need to run a command in the following format, using Python 2:
 ```